Vayikra (parashah)

 The parashah has the most letters and words of any of the weekly Torah portions in the Book of Leviticus (although not the most verses).
 It is made up of 6,222 Hebrew letters, 1,673 Hebrew words, 111 verses, and 215 lines in a Torah scroll (סֵפֶר תּוֹרָה, Sefer Torah).
 (Parashat Emor has the most verses of any Torah portion in Leviticus.)
 Jews read it the 23rd or 24th Sabbath after Simchat Torah, generally in March or early April.

 Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.

 First reading—Leviticus 1:1–13

 In the first reading, God called to Moses from the Tabernacle and told him the laws of the sacrifices.
-Burnt offerings (עֹלָה, olah) could be bulls, rams or male goats, or turtle doves or pigeons, which the priest burned completely on wood on the altar.
+Burnt offerings (עֹלָה, olah) could be bulls, rams, or male goats, or turtledoves or pigeons, which the Kohen priests burned completely on wood on the temple altar.